-Since the backbone of PNA is based on poly amides, PNA can be easily linked to peptide to add functionality.
-For example, Lys addition can improve solubility of PNA.
-Addition of Cysteine can be used as a way to conjugate other molecules using disulfide bond formation.
+Since the backbone of PNA is based on polyamides, PNA can be easily linked to peptides to add functionality.
+For example, Lys addition can improve the solubility of PNA.
+The addition of Cysteine can be used as a way to conjugate other molecules using disulfide bond formation.

 One of the most popular applications of PNA peptide conjugation includes antimicrocidal reagents, which comprise of CPP (most commonly (KFF)3K or (RXR)4XB and 10~15 basepair of PNA molecules that are antisense to the essential gene of the microbes.

-Similarly in mammalian cells, anti-sense oligo approach can be easily adapted using CPP and PNA conjugation where PNA is designed antisense to its target mRNA.
-Most commonly, PNA is degisned to 5' ATG and upstream region.
+Similarly in mammalian cells, the anti-sense oligo approach can be easily adapted using CPP and PNA conjugation where PNA is designed antisense to its target mRNA.
+Most commonly, PNA is designed to 5' ATG and upstream region.

 Another approach using peptide and PNA conjugation is in microarray type where you can capture both antigene and transcript from the target microorganisms.